Parker Retzlaff

 Personal Life

-Retzlaff resides in his hometown of Rhinelander, Wisconsin.
-Outside of racing, he is a fan of NASCAR Cup Series driver Kyle Larson and enjoys playing basketball, working on race cars, and occasionally competing in iRacing simulations during his free time.
+Retzlaff currently lives in his hometown of Rhinelander, Wisconsin.
+He is a fan of NASCAR Cup Series driver Kyle Larson and enjoys playing basketball, working on race cars, and occasionally racing on his iRacing simulator in his free time.

 2025 Season Performance